 "LAND DAY" AND "PALESTINIAN LAND"

 A story errs twice on land-related issues.
-It describes Land Day as "the anniversary of some of the first collective protests against the Israeli occupation" — in fact, as prior Times stories have noted, it marks the 1976 requisition of Arab-owned land in Israel Arab deaths during riots that followed.
+It describes Land Day as "the anniversary of some of the first collective protests against the Israeli occupation" — in fact, as prior Times stories have noted, it marks the 1976 requisition of Arab-owned land in Israel and Arab deaths during riots that followed.

 The article also casts East Jerusalem and Area C of the West Bank as "Palestinian territories."
 They are not.